kadirgulluoglu/todoApp/README.md

 # todoApp
 ## basic todo app for swift

-I learned to cache and delete data
+I learned from to cache create and delete data